 If the case remains contested as the trial date nears, most Cook County judges refer these matters to mediation.
 A third-party mediator, who is usually an unaffiliated Schaumburg divorce lawyer, meets with both parties and tries to facilitate a settlement.

 The divorce process is more streamlined than before, but it is still intricate.
-For a free consultation with an experienced divorce lawyer in Schaumburg, contact the Law Offices of Martin A. Delaney III, Ltd.
+For a free consultation with an experienced divorce lawyer in Schaumburg, contact Andrea Heckman Law.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.